Rubber Flooring V Foam Flooring - What is the best choice for Me?

-Durability - Rubber flooring is very strong and durable.
-It can withstand extensively being travelled over, high-intensity workouts, heavy exercise machinery, and .
-It will last for an extended period of time without wear or damage.
-Its durability gives it the perfect balance between strength, compression, and comfort.
+- Durability - Rubber flooring is very strong and durable.
+It can withstand high traffic, high-intensity workouts, heavy exercise machinery and it will last for an extended period of time without wear or damage.
+Its durability gives the perfect balance between strength, compression, and comfort.

 While there are many reasons to use rubber mats for your gym floors, there are some disadvantages that cause people to choose foam instead.
 Take a look at the potential downside of rubber:

-Cost - The initial costs of rubber matting tend to be higher than the initial cost of foam.
+- Cost - The initial costs of rubber matting tends to be higher than the initial cost of foam.
 You’ll be making a larger upfront investment by choosing rubber.